 Sentinel Building, Glasgow

-The project, for Ardstone Capital, began in November 2018 and comprised the proposed extension and refurbishment of the 84,104 sq ft, 9-storey commercial office building in Glasgow City Centre.
+We acted as Structural Engineers on the redevelopment and extension of the Sentinel Building for Ardstone Capital, which comprised the proposed extension and refurbishment of the 84,104 sq ft, 9-storey commercial office building in Glasgow City Centre.
 The project began with an initial feasibility assessment as one of the key challenges was to develop proposal options that could be constructed incrementally; some of the building’s tenants continued to operate in the building during the construction and renovation period.

 Our role continued throughout each stage of the project and we had to carry out different roles at different stages.
 During the feasibility stage, a new panoramic steel framed extension to the roof was designed as an option, and the core lift shafts were reconfigured and extended to accommodate the additional floor plate and improve the vertical transportation logistics.
 Strengthening works were also needed to the existing structural columns to bear the extra load of this extension.